-For those of us who like our gardens to be teeming with life, Im sure that you would rather have it free of creepy insects and instead full of furry and cute creatures such as bunnies or squirrels.
+For those of us who like our gardens to be teeming with life, Im sure that you would rather have it free of creepy insects, and furry, cute creatures such as bunnies or squirrels.

 In real life, however, things dont work like that.
-Animals such as squirrels and rabbits can be massive pests that cause a lot of damage to your garden while certain insects are incredibly handy and useful to have around.
+Critters like squirrels and rabbits can be annoying pests that introduce a lot of damage to your garden while certain insects are surprisingly handy and useful to have around.
 This is true whether you have a traditional ground-level garden or a raised-bed garden.

 Organic Pest Control with Beneficial Insects

 The Aphid Midge.

 Aphids are, without a doubt, one the biggest problems for your garden.
 They will destroy almost any kind of plant they find.